guilhermebkel/advanced-javascript-concepts-study/README.md

 After the step above, the following ones happen at the same time:

 - ```Interpreter```
-	- Turns the **AST** into **Bytecode** that gets executed by the computer on the fly (it is a work around to make the code to be executed as fast as possible by the browser, since it is not actually optimized and a real machine code but is executable anyway).
+	- Turns the **AST** into **Bytecode** (not a machine code, but executable with engine help) that gets executed by the computer on the fly (it is a work around to make the code to be executed as fast as possible by the browser, since it is not actually optimized and a real machine code but is executable anyway).

 - ```Compiler```
-	- While the interpreter is running, it makes optimizations on the **Bytecode** created by the interpreter.
+	- While the **Interpreter** is running, it makes optimizations on the created **Bytecode**.
 After making the needed optimizations, it replaces the **old non-optimized Bytecode** with the new changes.

-So, with the steps above, the code gets executed on the fly while making needed optimizations to improve the application speed.
+So, with the steps above (called JIT Compiler - Just In Time Compiler), the code gets executed on the fly while making needed optimizations to improve the application speed.